edge-sky/dsh-oauth-adapter/README.md

 Because DSH does not currently mount the `ctx.authorization` service, this plugin also mounts it manually.

 The plugin itself does not manage OAuth credentials or maintain login state.
 Maybe DSH support this sign-in method in the future; but for now, this plugin lets you enjoy it.

+If this plugins is has helped you, please give a star for me, and create issues if you have any suggestion~